 Ride safely.
 Plan to ride only during daylight hours.
 Ride with the flow of traffic.
 Obey traffic regulations, signals, lane markings, and local ordinances pertaining to bicycling.
-When on natural surface trails, cyclists yield to all others on the trail including hikers and those on horseback.
+When on natural surface trails, cyclists yield to all others on the trail, including hikers and those on horseback.
 Review trail etiquette guidelines.

-Help girls learn to:
+Help riders learn to:

 - Watch the road.
-Recognize and avoid common roadway hazards like drainage grates and utility access hole covers, sand, gravel, glass, wet leaves, litter, and other road and trail hazards. - Communicate and cooperate with other road and trail users. - Ride defensively.
-Girls should stay aware of their surroundings and put themselves in the best position for safety. - Prepare for the unexpected. - Pack light.
-In addition, cyclists should carry a load weight on practice rides which is similar to the load weight they will carry on the planned, longer trip. - Practice packing and storing gear.
-Light gear is stored in bicycle panniers (foldable carriers) or packs on the back of the bike.

-- Practice bike-riding skills in traffic.
+Recognize and avoid common roadway hazards like drainage grates and utility access hole covers, sand, gravel, glass, wet leaves, litter, and other road and trail hazards. - Communicate and cooperate with other road and trail users. - Ride defensively, not aggressively.
+Each person should stay aware of their surroundings and put themselves in the best position for safety. - Prepare for the unexpected. - Pack light.
+In addition, cyclists should carry a load weight on practice rides that is similar to the load weight they will carry on the planned, longer trip. - Practice packing and storing gear.
+Light gear is stored in bicycle panniers (foldable carriers) or packs on the back of the bike. - Practice bike-riding skills in traffic.
 These include signaling, scanning ahead and behind (especially before moving left), yielding to oncoming traffic, and making left turns.
-Girls should ride single file with traffic but can ride side-by-side briefly in order to pass a slower rider. - Keep a safe distance from the vehicle ahead. - Be aware of hazards.
+Riders should travel single file with traffic but can ride side-by-side briefly in order to pass a slower rider. - Keep a safe distance from the vehicle ahead. - Be aware of hazards.
 Understand that motor vehicle traffic presents the greatest danger to cyclists.
 Other hazards that can also cause cycling accidents include motor oil, wet leaves, parked cars, parked cars with doors that open in front of a cyclist, and rocks. - Brake early.
-Girls should slow down and brake gradually and early, before necessary, especially on curves and when going downhill. - Stop fully.
-It is important to make a full stop and look left, right, and left again, especially at the end of a driveway and before entering a street or roadway. - Walk bikes across busy intersections.
+Slow down and brake gradually and early, before necessary, especially on curves and when going downhill.
+Practice braking under similar conditions before heading out. - Stop fully.
+It is important to make a full stop and look left, right, and left again, especially at the end of a driveway and before entering a street or roadway.

+- Walk bikes across busy intersections.
 Signal properly.
-Use hand signals to let other cyclists and drivers know when girls plan to turn and stop.
-Girls should also let other cyclists know when they plan to pass before actually passing. - Use lights.
+Use hand signals to let other cyclists and drivers know when someone plans to turn and stop.
+Riders should also let other cyclists know when they plan to pass before actually passing. - Use lights.
 Keep lights on to increase visibility. - Make basic repairs.
 This should be based on what is age appropriate. - Dress the right way.
 Dress in layers in cooler temperatures and shed layers as you get warmer.
-Avoid cotton and use synthetic fabrics instead because they wick sweat away from the skin.
+If possible, avoid cotton and use synthetic fabrics instead because they wick sweat away from the skin.
 Wear reflective or light-colored clothing when cycling at dusk and wear bright-colored or fluorescent clothing during the day.
 On longer trips in cooler weather, carry extra clothing and rain gear.
-Do not wear dangling earrings, bracelets, or necklaces that can tangle in equipment. - Learn emergency moves.
+Remind riders that fancy clothing isn't required.
+Do not wear dangling earrings, bracelets, or necklaces that can tangle in equipment. - Hydrate and fuel.
+Everyone needs to bring water (if available, attach a bottle cage to the bike) and energy bars, trail mix, or other snacks that are light, portable, and easy to eat while at a pit stop. - Learn emergency moves.
 Read about and practice the quick stop, rock dodge, and instant turn at Bike League, which also provides tips for beginners.